quaderno/quaderno-developers/source/includes/_quaderno_js.md

     </body>
 ```

-Automatically loads quaderno.js if the form has the `quaderno-payment-form` ID and a valid `data-publishable-key`.
+Automatically loads quaderno.js if the form has the `quaderno-payment-form` id and a valid `data-publishable-key`.
 Optionally you can also set a `data-product-id`.

 - ***data-publishable-key***: Your Quaderno _public_ key.
 Remember to never expose your _private_ API keys.